Singeol/Calculator/README.md

-Calculator C Project with 11 basic functions.
+Calculator C Project with 11 basic functions and 3 vector functions.
 This project is designed to practice the skills of using the C language.
 The C programming language is used, the MinGW-W64 compiler gcc 11.2.0.
 To run, clone the repository and import into Eclipse, or by the src path.
 Build and run the Calculator.c file Welcome to calculator!
-Here are the main operations supported by the calculator:
+Here are the main operations supported by the normal mode:
 1. '+'    	(Adds up the input numbers)
 2. '-'   	  (Subtracts the second number from the first)
 3. '*'    	(Multiplies the first number by the second)